My partner and I have separated… What happens now with the kids?

 - whether there are drug, alcohol or mental health issues for either parent.

-These are all factors taken into account to determine what arrangements are in the best interests of your child.
+These are all factors taken into account to determine what arrangements are in the best interests of your child when partners separate.

 First step to resolving these issues